cornernote/autoit-remote_printer/README.md

 ## About

-Remote Printer is developed using [AutoIt](https://www.autoitscript.com/).
+Remote Printer allows a Windows PC to poll and download assets from a web spool and then send them to a local or network printer.

+This allows the web application to simply write files into a folder, which will then be printed.

-The site offers a code editor and compiler.
+The software was developed using [AutoIt](https://www.autoitscript.com/), which offers a free code editor and compiler.

 ## Installation